 - If you're too ill to take the assessment, contact your GP/doctor for advice and request a medical certificate stating you were unfit to attend and submit a mitigating circumstances form to your parent school with (if possible) the medical certificate.

 - You should check the details of mitigating circumstances if you're unable to sit your assessment due to illness or for other reasons.

 An Online Time Limited Assessment (OTLA) is formal University assessment with a duration of 48 hours or less.
 Some of these assessments may be remotely proctored, monitored, MCQ or test format.
 Others will be open book, and this will allow you to access materials such as summaries, notes and textbooks.
 This type of assessment does not just test your ability to recall information.
 Instead, you’ll be expected to engage in a critical and analytical manner, to demonstrate how you have understood your topic and that you can apply relevant knowledge to the question.
 More information about online assessments can be found here.

 Make sure you take a look at the online assessment guidance on the Library pages to prepare yourself for your assessments.

 Online Time Limited Assessments may be scheduled for a 48 hour period, however that does not mean you are expected to spend 48 hours completing the assessments.
 Ensure you thoroughly read the instructions of the assessment before your start.
 The instructions (rubric) will inform you of the actual time you are expected to spend completing the assessment, it may also inform you of the any word count restrictions that apply.
-The 48 hours is generally to allow for technical issues, time zone differences and disability adjustments.
+The 48 hours is generally to allow for technical issues, time zone differences and assessment access adjustments.